sul-dlss-labs/spoc/README.md

 ## Streamlit SPOC Verifier Application

 ## Development
 We recommend using a Python virtual environment to install SPOC's package dependencies.
 SPOC is currently developed with [Python 3.9](https://www.python.org/downloads/) and above.

 ### Setup
-1. Create a new virtual environment `python -m venv spoc-env`
+1. Create a new virtual environment `python3 -m venv spoc-env`
 1. Activate (on POSIX systems) `source spoc-env/bin/activate`
 1. Clone the current SPOC Git repository `git clone https://github.com/sul-dlss-labs/spoc.git`
 1. Enter directory and install dependencies, `cd spoc && pip install -r requirements.txt`

 ### Testing
 The SPOC project uses Python types with [mypy][MYPY], linting with [Flake8][FLK8], and [Black][BLK] for Python code formatting.
-Unit tests use the standard Python `unittest` and can be run with `python setup.py test` in the root directory.
+Unit tests use the standard Python `unittest` and can be run with `python3 setup.py test` in the root directory.

 [Cypress][CYPRESS] is used for end-to-end integration testing.

 ## Deployment and CI/CD
 The publicly available [Streamlit][STRMLIT] application is hosted on AWS.

 [BLK]: https://black.readthedocs.io/en/stable/